 Blanchett says she enjoys the nostalgic side of revisiting her fashion archive: “Whenever you do re-wear something, you have this shadow memory of the time you wore it before.”
 She greeted Venice 2020 paparazzi in the shimmering midnight-blue Esteban Cortázar gown she’d originally worn at the BFI London Film Festival premiere of Carol in 2015.
-“We couldn’t see any reason not to re-wear a dress we love so much, and so many reasons to re-wear a dress,” says Stewart.
+“We couldn’t see any reason not to re-wear a dress we love so much, and so many reasons to re-wear a dress,” said Stewart.

 Also nodding to past glories, screen icon Rita Moreno presented the 2018 Academy Awards in the dress she’d worn to accept her groundbreaking 1962 Best Supporting Actress for West Side Story.
 Cheekily reminding us of the 50+ intervening years, she revisited the unmistakeable Pitoy Moreno (no relation) black puffed skirt adorned with embroidered and beadwork gold flowers.